practice area bg MOBILE practice area bg scaled

 Are There Limits on Punitive Damages?

 Yes.
-Many states place caps or limits on how much punitive damages can be awarded.
+Many states place caps or limits on the number of punitive damages that can be awarded.

 In Florida, for example: